Elwood, New York

 Elwood is a census-designated place (CDP) in the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
-The population was 11,177 at the 2010 census.
+The population was 11,426 at the 2020 census.

 The hamlet, given its location in the center of the Town of Huntington, is referred to as "The Heart Of Huntington."

+History

+The first settlers came to Elwood, NY in the mid to late 1800's.
+Not much written history can be found from this time period, but there was a book published in 1874 about Suffolk County, New York.
+In that book, it states that "Elwood was described as a one-and-a-half-mile area southeast of a section called Cuba."

+There are revolutionary soldier Graves and their families.
+So, it is believed that they've been here longer than mid 1800s.